Aiven-Labs/fake-data-producer-for-apache-kafka-docker/README.md

 The Dockerized Fake Data Producer For Aiven for Apache Kafka, requires:

 * An Aiven valid account and login Token
-* An Aiven for Kafka instance already created
+* An Aiven for Apache Kafka instance already created

 Setup
 ============